JohnKnee3/Track-My-Budget/scribble.md

 # 19.3.6

 We were introduced to more webpack functionality.
 This time we were intorduced to file-loader & image-webpack-loader.
-These two things together made it possible to load images into the dist folder and then resizes so the app can perform better.!
+These two things together made it possible to load images into the dist folder and then resizes so the app can perform better.!!